This post was most recently updated on December 8th, 2019

 To get the most bang for your buck, you should also invest in the Oslo Pass – your key to the city.

-With the Oslo Pass, you’ll receive entry into 36 of Oslo’s museums, free use of public transportation, free or discounted sightseeing tours, and more.
+With the Oslo Pass, you’ll receive entry into 30 of Oslo’s museums, free use of public transportation, free or discounted sightseeing tours, the ferry to the serene forested peninsula of Bygdøy, and more.
 Basically, with this pass, you’ll have access to everything you’ll want to do during your two days in Oslo.

 The Oslo Pass is offered for 24, 48, or 72 hours, and prices vary depending on the length you choose.
 You can purchase your pass here.